jamesnet214/wpf-code-rules/README.md

 ```

 ## 89. Resource Rules
+We provide a guide to the key resources used by WPFs in as much detail as possible.
 ### Strong Name
 Managing resource schemes in a project is very complex and difficult.
 That's why it's very important to adhere to strict and strong name rules, and it's a factor that needs to be taken from beginning to end.
 And it will be very hard.
 It requires patience and patience.
 ### Do not write without rules.